We can remove an Exchange certificate in two ways. One of them is with PowerShell.…

 After applying and double-checking, you have to restart IIS.

-After IIS is restarted, go to Exchange OWA or ECP and log in.
-You can now successfully log in.
+After IIS restarts, go to Exchange OWA or ECP and sign in.
+You can now successfully sign in.

-I hope that this article helped you to fix the server error in ‘/owa’ application in Exchange 2016.
-Good to know is that it also fixed the server error in ‘/ecp’ application in Exchange 2016.
+I hope this article helped you fix the server error in ‘/owa’ application in Exchange Server.
+Good to know is that it also fixed the server error in ‘/ecp’ application in Exchange Server.

-In this article, you learned why you are getting Server Error in ‘/owa’ Application in Exchange Server.
-This is happening when the bindings are not configured to the Exchange web sites in IIS.
+You learned why you get Server Error in ‘/owa’ Application in Exchange Server.
+This happens when the bindings are not configured to the Exchange web sites in IIS.
 Bind the certificates to both the Exchange Default Web Site and Exchange Back End.
 Don’t forget to double-check after selecting the certificates.
 As of last, restart IIS.
-Now you can log in to OWA and ECP, without the Server Error in ‘/owa’ Application showing up.
+Now you can sign in to OWA and ECP without the Server Error in ‘/owa’ Application showing up.

 Did you enjoy this article?
-If so, you may like the article Exchange Hybrid test plan checklist.
+You may also like the article Exchange Hybrid test plan checklist.
 Don’t forget to follow us and share this article.